← Home

 Two exhibits alone make this museum worth the trip.

 The first is an enormous whale skeleton.
-It measures 26 meters long and stands about 3 meters high.
+It measures 26 metres long and stands about 3 metres high.
 To put that in perspective, that is the length of two buses parked end to end.
-It was discovered in northern Vietnam, several kilometers from the sea.
+It was discovered in northern Vietnam, several kilometres from the sea – apparently carried inland by a storm surge and buried in sediment for decades.
 Standing next to it, you feel absolutely tiny.
+Children invariably stop in their tracks, mouths open, trying to comprehend how something so large once swam through the ocean.

 🐠 What Else to See: Aquariums and a «Miniature Ocean»

-In a separate hall of nearly 200 square meters, large taxidermy specimens and skeletons of rare marine animals are on display.
-And in the building with preserved wet specimens, you can view over 60,000 samples — from tiny fish to surprisingly large creatures.
+In a separate hall of nearly 200 square metres, large taxidermy specimens and skeletons of rare marine animals are on display.
+And in the building with preserved wet specimens, you can view over 60,000 samples — from tiny fish to surprisingly large creatures floating in jars of formalin.
+It’s slightly eerie and absolutely fascinating.

-🌊 A New Feature: Journey to a Depth of 6000 Meters
+🌊 A New Feature: Journey to a Depth of 6000 Metres

-Recently, the museum opened a new exhibition zone called «Mysterious Ocean.» It is built on a unique concept: you descend as if from the ocean surface down to a depth of 6000 meters.
+Recently, the museum opened a new exhibition zone called «Mysterious Ocean.» It is built on a unique concept: you descend as if from the ocean surface down to a depth of 6000 metres.
+The lighting shifts from bright blue to pitch black, the temperature drops slightly, and the displays introduce the creatures that survive under pressure that would crush a human instantly.
+Kids love the drama; adults love the science.

 The space is divided into three zones:

-• The illuminated floor — the «tropical forest» of the ocean with its inhabitants.
+• The illuminated floor — the «tropical forest» of the ocean with its colourful inhabitants.

-• Twilight and eternal darkness floor — here you can witness the phenomenon of «marine snow.»
+• Twilight and eternal darkness floor — here you can witness the phenomenon of «marine snow,» the gentle drift of organic particles that sustains life in the deep.

 🐢 A «Rescue Station» for Marine Life

-Few people know this, but the museum also functions as a rescue center.
+Few people know this, but the museum also functions as a rescue centre.
 Rare marine animals — turtles, seals — that have gotten lost in the wild or caught in fishing nets are brought here.
-They are cared for, treated, their behavior is studied, and whenever possible, they are returned to their natural habitat.
+They are cared for, treated, their behaviour is studied, and whenever possible, they are returned to their natural habitat.
+If you’re lucky, you might see a recovering sea turtle gliding in a quarantine tank near the back of the complex.
+It’s a small, hopeful corner of the museum that most visitors walk straight past.

 💡 Practical Tips: How Not to Ruin Your Visit